vidhya03/my-useful-commands/content/posts/k8s-useful-commands/index.en.md

 kubectl get all
 ```

-## How to find or count the number of k8s objects namespace, pods
+## How to find or count the number of k8s objects - namespace, pods, service

 To simplify the output we are using ```--no-headers``` attributes alone with the commands
 ```sh